scikit-beam/scikit-beam/doc/development/codeguide.rst

 * General utilities necessary for but not specific to the package or sub-package should be placed in the ``packagename.utils`` module.
-These utilities will be moved to the :mod:`astropy.utils` module when the package is integrated into the core package.
-If a utility is already present in :mod:`astropy.utils`, the package should always use that utility instead of re-implementing it in ``packagename.utils`` module.
+These utilities will be moved to the :mod:`scikit-beam.utils` module when the package is integrated into the core package.
+If a utility is already present in :mod:`scikit-beam.utils`, the package should always use that utility instead of re-implementing it in ``packagename.utils`` module.